xPloits3c/DorkEye/README.md

 ---

-## ⚠️ Warning Anti-bot/Scraping | BLOCK IP
+## ⚠️ Anti-bot/Scraping
-#      Your IP may still be blocked by Anti-bot/scraping which limits the number of consecutive requests from a single IP.
+-   Your IP may still be blocked by Anti-bot/scraping which limits the number of consecutive requests from a single IP.
 # What we recommend:
 -   Use a VPN, and avoid consecutive repetitive dorks to appear more human.
 -   DorkEye has already integrated options to bypass any AntiScraping block, without using the support of public proxies where some may already be banned, making it more lightweight and powerful.